soltrinox/react-babylonjs/README.md

 # react-babylonjs

-## This package is under development and for now it doesn't offer much... keep reading and find out what it can do and what it already does...
+## This package is under development and for now it doesn't offer much... keep reading and find out what it already can do and what it will do...

 ### So far
 The better way to get started is to clone this [repo](https://github.com/viniciusrmcarneiro/react-babylonjs-3d-example), it's a very simple example.
 Doing that you could focus on how you can compose your BABYLON components.